Ella Lo Que Quiere Es Salsa

-"Ella Lo Que Quiere Es Salsa" (English: "What She Wants Is Salsa") is a song by Puerto Rican-American recording artist Victor Manuelle featuring Voltio and Jowell & Randy.
+"Ella Lo Que Quiere Es Salsa" (English: "What She Wants Is Salsa") is a song by Puerto Rican-American recording artist Victor Manuelle featuring Julio Voltio and Jowell & Randy.
 It was composed by himself and released on January 21, 2012, as the second single off his thirteenth studio album Busco un Pueblo.
 An urban version was also recorded and later released on May 28, 2012.
 The song became his twenty-first number one single on the Billboard Tropical Songs chart which led to Manuelle becoming the artist with the most number-one singles on the chart.
 It was also a minor success peaking on the Billboard Latin Songs and Billboard Latin Pop Songs charts at number 29 and 33 respectively.
 It received positive reviews from critics praising the music in the song.
 A music video was released on July 5, 2012, which was directed by Steven Tapia.

 Song information

 "Ella Lo Que Quiere Es Salsa" is a song which was written by Manuelle and features fellow Puerto Rican artists Voltio and Jowell & Randy.
 The song is a salsa record that fuses the sound of urban music.